 A day for STEM educators to share best practices, learn about new teaching methods, network with peers, and gain professional development opportunities.

-At this one-day event, teachers will hear from innovational STEM experts from the University at Buffalo and the Western New York community and discuss best practices for implementing these ideas in their own classes during the school year.
+At this one-day event, teachers hear presentations from STEM experts from the University at Buffalo and the Western New York community, and discuss best practices for implementing innovative ideas in their own classes during the school year.
 This annual forum aims to strengthen Buffalo’s teaching community while also educating teachers on the Energy Literacy Framework outlined by the Department of Energy, leading to more informed and energy responsible students.

-The forum will take place Tuesday, July 1, 2025 from 10 a.m. to 5 p.m. on the University at Buffalo's North Campus in Davis Hall.
+Our first forum was held Tuesday, July 1, 2025 at University at Buffalo's North Campus in Davis Hall.

 Sandra Small